RyotaUshio/obsidian-latex-theorem-equation-referencer/docs/context-settings.md

 - Settings specific to each math callout (**Type**, **Number**, **Title**, ...)
 - Settings applying to a file or a folder as a whole

-The latter type is called **context settings**.
+The latter type is called **local settings**.

-In the plugin setting tab, there is the **Global** section at the top.
+In the plugin setting tab, you can set up the **Global** settings.
+In other words, they are local settings for the vault root.
-It is the context settings for the vault root folder, which means it applies all the files in the vault unless overwritten by another **local** folder/file context.
+They apply all the files in the vault unless overwritten by another **local** settings for a lower-level folder/file.

 You can make use of this cascaded structure for customizing the settings specific to each textbook or paper, for example:

 <pre style="font-family: Consolas, Menlo, Monaco;">
-Folder structure                    Context settings ─────────────────────────────────────────────────────────────── vault root
+Folder structure                    Local settings ─────────────────────────────────────────────────────────────── vault root
 ├── Textbook written in Japanese    <--- Language = "ja"